Pisces Sun, Gemini Moon: The Source Code, the Spook Loop, and the Psychic Surveillance State (Part II, “Through a PRISM, Darkly”)

 According to LAPD narcotics detective turned investigative reporter Michael C. Ruppert, by the turn of the millennium the system had mutated into an automated, algorithm driven Hydra, with a computerized “head” invisibly (Pisces) peering (Gemini) into every database and through every camera on the planet 24 hours a day.
 (Source) In other words, how modern government surveillance is less “FBI agent listening in on your phone calls” and more “All Seeing Eye, Version 2.0″.

 Astrologers Suzi and Charles Harvey tell us the Pisces/Gemini pairing has internal “lines of communication” which are used to “keep a running commentary on people and situations” (Source) That’s exactly how PROMIS works, by accessing every “line of communication” imaginable to keep running, real-time dossiers (“commentaries”) on not only people but also entire governments, organizations, neighborhoods, corporations, communities, ecosystems, families, and financial markets.
 According to a UK Register article entitled “War Games on the Grandest Scale”, the Pentagon has been utilizing PROMIS like systems to run real-time computer simulations of all 6.5 billion people on the planet since 2007.
-The system, called the “Sentient World Simulation”, has the potential to be, in effect, a psychic (Pisces) data (Gemini) interface — one that can predict your actions years before you ever have thought to take them.
+The system, called the “Sentient World Simulation”, is for all intents and purposes a psychic (Pisces) data exchange (Gemini) — one that can predict your actions years before you’ve even thought to take them.

 Strange coincidence: using its original air date as its date of birth, the classic Twilight Zone episode “The Monsters are Due on Maple Street” is also a Pisces Sun, Gemini Moon.
-(Chart) In the episode space aliens use advanced technology to manipulate a town’s electrical grid, plunging the residents into a frenzy of paranoia, suspicion, chaos, and violent scapegoating.
+(Chart) In the episode space aliens on a secret mission use advanced technology to hack into a town’s electrical and telecommunications grid, plunging the residents into a frenzy of paranoia, suspicion, chaos, and violent scapegoating.

 In the epilogue to “Monsters” Rod Serling stated, “The tools of conquest do not necessarily come with bombs, explosions, and fallout.
 There are weapons that are simply thoughts . . .”
-Unfortunately, as we are now finding out here in the year 2013, the mass weaponization of our thoughts is no longer something confined only to the Twilight Zone.
+Unfortunately, as recent events have made quite clear, the mass weaponization of our thoughts is no longer something confined to the Twilight Zone.

 If you enjoyed this article you might also enjoy: